5G-ERA/NetApp-Workshop/README.md

 - name: CELERY_RESULT_BACKEND
     value: "redis://localhost/"
 ```
 Each of the four parts described previously may be deployed into different Kubernetes clusters.
-Only two conditions have to be met.
+Only two conditions have to be met:

 1. ML interface has to be visible for robots, wanting to process data.
 2. Correct external IP addresses for RabbitMQ and Redis has to be set everywhere.